Arnot Mall

 Arnot Mall is a shopping mall located in Big Flats, New York, in Chemung County.

-As of 2022, the mall currently maintains the traditional chains JCPenney, and Burlington.
-The mall currently features popular brands such as Bath and Body Works, American Eagle, and Talbot's.
+The mall features JCPenney and Burlington, in addition to a 10-screen Regal Cinemas and a Planet Fitness.
+Arnot Mall is a super regional mall, serving mainly New York's Southern Tier and Finger Lakes Region.

-The malls located at 3300 Chambers Road (Chemung County Route 35) and operated by Spinoso Real Estate Group.
-Arnot Mall is located along the Southern Tier Expressway (Interstate 86/NY Route 17) at Exit 51A between Corning and Elmira.
-It is open seven days a week and has over 100 stores in all, including a food court and a Regal Cinemas 10.
+The mall is located at 3300 Chambers Road (Chemung County Route 35) and operated by Spinoso Real Estate Group.
+Arnot Mall is located along the Southern Tier Expressway (Interstate 86/NY Route 17) at exit 51A between Corning and Elmira.
+It is open seven days a week and has over 100 stores in all.

-The mall maintains a Regal Cinema.
-Arnot Mall is a "super regional" mall, serving mainly New York's Southern Tier and Finger Lakes Region.

 History

 Arnot Mall opened in 1967 as "The Mall" Shopping Center, at which time it had only 40 stores and JCPenney as the original anchor.
 The mall took its name from its original developer, Arnot Realty.
 It underwent an expansion in 1980 adding Bradlees, Hess's, and Sears and now has an area of just over 1000000 ft2 and over 100 stores.
 Several anchors have changed names in the mall's history, the most recent being Burlington Coat Factory, which opened in 2006 in a former Bradlees.
 Other former anchor stores include Hess's (which became Kaufmann's in 1995 and Macy's in 2006), and Iszard's (later McCurdy's, then The Bon-Ton).

-For the 2011 school year, all Pennsylvania Real Estate Investment Trust owned malls, including Arnot Mall, gave away free school supplies with a purchase of at least $75.
+For the 2011 school year, all PREIT-owned malls, including Arnot Mall, gave away free school supplies with a purchase of at least $75.
 Racecar driver Jeff Gordon was spotted in the Arnot Mall arcade on Saturday, August 13 after a race on August 8 at Watkins Glen International.
 Later that day, Robby Gordon gave out signatures outside of GNC.
 Employees of the mall said they felt the 2011 Virginia earthquake that affected much of the northeastern United States.

-The late 2010's saw multiple classic chain anchors retreat from brick and morter after being challenged by digital retailers in recent years.

-In 2016, it was announced Macy's will close and become The Bon-Ton.
+In 2016, Macy's closed.
+The Bon-Ton moved from a smaller anchor location into the vacant Macy's building in 2017.

-In 2018, it was announced that The Bon-Ton would close as a result of filing for bankruptcy.
+On April 17, 2018, it was announced The Bon-Ton would close, when the parent company went out of business.

-In 2020, it was announced that Sears would be closing.